 Current

 ← Back to Exhibition Portals

-This narrative logic is rooted in an abundance philosophy that stood in defiance of the 2023 Zeitgeist.
-While the world was gripped by the anxieties of a global immigration crisis—defined by the closing of borders and the expiration of Title 42—this expression chose to visualize a vast, open farm where the horizon is as limitless as the potential of the technology itself.
-The recurring white farmhouse in the distance is more than a setting; it is a symbol of domestic scale and shared resources, asserting that in this new world, there is room for everyone to play.
-It is a celebration of a global humanity, where children of every culture arrive together to inhabit a shared space with generative intelligence.
+The narrative logic is rooted in an abundance philosophy that stood in radical defiance of the 2023 zeitgeist.
+While the world was gripped by the anxieties of a global immigration crisis—defined by the closing of borders and the expiration of Title 42—this artist chose to visualize a vast, open farm where the horizon is as limitless as the potential of the technology itself.
+These tableaus explore the profound intersection of algorithmic generation and classical landscape traditions.

+Current